 Created in 2010, Solidarity Sourcing is L'Oréal's global responsible purchasing programme.
-In 2019, 70,912 economically or socially vulnerable people benefited from decent and lasting employment under this programme (see section 4.3.3.4.
-"Solidarity Sourcing").
+In 2019, 70,912 economically or socially vulnerable people benefited from

 Its aim is to use the Group's purchasing power to serve social inclusion.
 It consists in dedicating part of its purchases to suppliers giving people who are generally excluded from the labour market durable access to work and income.